 And so, as I’ve been telling people for years, until the day comes when I create my own database of exercise video demonstrations, I don’t really have a recommendation.

-But the good news is, that day is now here.
+But the good news is, that day is almost here!

-I’ve been working with a good friend of mine (another experienced fitness coach) to put together our own exercise video database as part of The Results Crew.
+I’ve been working with a good friend of mine (another experienced fitness coach) to put together our own exercise video library.

-We have dozens of video demonstrations there at the moment, and we’re adding 5-10 new videos every single month.
-We intend to have 500+ videos by the time we’re done.
+We have 80+ video demonstrations ready at the moment, and intend to add more every month.
+We expect to have 500+ videos by the time we’re done.